Appearance of the Kashiwara-Saito singularity in the representation theory of $p$-adic $\mathop{GL}_{16}$: Introduction

 where $[\ ,\ ] : V\times V^*\to \Lie H$ is the moment map for $V$ with $H$-action.
 For every $x\in V$, the fibre $\Lambda_x$ of the projection $\Lambda \to V$ is also a finite-dimensional vector space, equipped with the natural action of the affine algebraic group $Z_{H}(x)$, so it is natural to ask: Does $\Lambda_x$ have a dense Zariski-open $Z_{H}(x)$-orbit, or in other words, {\it is $\Lambda$ a bundle of prehomogeneous vector spaces?} In this paper we show that even when $V$ is the representation variety of a quiver of type $A_5$, the answer is no. This paper is largely an exploration of the consequence of this fact for $p$-adic representation theory, as it relates directly to Arthur parameters and A-packets.

-The geometric calculation at the heart of this paper concerns the moduli space $X$ of Langlands parameters with a common infinitesimal parameter, $\lambda$, in the sense of Sections~\ref{ssec:background} and \ref{ssec:V}.
+The geometric calculation at the heart of this paper concerns the moduli space $X$ of Langlands parameters with a common infinitesimal parameter, $\lambda$, in the sense of Section~\ref{ssec:V}.
 We find a prehomogeneous vector space $V$ with $H\ceq Z_{\dualgroup{G}}(\lambda)$-action such that

 and we find the elements $x_\psi, x_\KS\in V$ that correspond to the Langlands parameters $\phi_\psi$ and $\phi_\KS$, respectively; again see Section~\ref{ssec:V}.
 In this paper we find that $\Lambda$, the conormal bundle to $V$, is not a bundle of prehomogenous vector spaces by showing that $\Lambda_{x_\KS}$ is not a prehomogeneous vector space.